 How often are you fetal monitoring?

-Do you have an iPod station in the L&D rooms?
+Do you have Blue Tooth in the L&D rooms?
 Are they complimentary?
 If you don’t have them, can I bring and use mine?

 How many people are allowed in the delivery room at one time?
 Is there a limit?